PEDSnet Scholars Program: 2022-2023 Application Cycle

-The PEDSnet Scholars Program is a K12 career development program funded by the Agency for Healthcare Research and Quality (AHRQ) and the Patient-Centered Outcomes Research Institute (PCORI).
-The program is designed to prepare promising faculty to conduct learning health system (LHS) science and research that will improve the efficiency and quality of healthcare and health outcomes for children and their families.
-This may include junior faculty or individuals seeking to expand their methodological expertise into learning health system science and research.
-It builds upon prior efforts of a multidisciplinary faculty with decades of experience in research mentorship and the resources of nationally renowned pediatric academic medical centers that already collaborate in the PEDSnet clinical research network (pedsnet.org).
+The PEDSnet Scholars Program is an Agency for Healthcare Research and Quality (AHRQ) and the Patient-Centered Outcomes Research Institute (PCORI) funded Learning Health System Embedded Scientist Training and Research (LHS E-STaR) Center (P30) designed to support the professional development of promising scientists to conduct learning health system (LHS) science and research that accelerates the efficiency and quality of healthcare and health outcomes for children and their families.
+This may include faculty or individuals seeking to expand their methodological expertise into learning health system science and research.
+It builds upon prior efforts of a multidisciplinary faculty with decades of experience in research mentorship and the resources of nationally renowned pediatric academic medical centers that already collaborate in the PEDSnet clinical research network.
 PEDSnet scholars will learn and use new methods that leverage modern clinical data systems and test interventions in pragmatic child/family-centered outcomes research studies, embedded in diverse delivery systems and communities.

 Program Aims